Learn How to Paint Brick with this Step-by-Step Guide

-When selecting a brick paint, ensure it’s a latex paint designed for brick or masonry.
-If you’re painting the interior of a brick fireplace, make sure you’re using heat-proof paint, too.
+When selecting a brick paint, ensure it is a latex paint designed for brick or masonry.
+If you’re painting the interior of a brick fireplace, make sure you’re using heat-proof paint too.
 You can use a paint sprayer for a larger surface area, or a roller or brush for any size area, depending on your preference.
-Make sure your roller has a nap (the thickness of its cover) between 20mm to 32mm, as this will help it to spread the paint further into any nooks and crannies.
+Make sure your roller has a nap (the thickness of its cover) between 20 to 32mm, as this will help it to spread the paint further into any nooks and crannies.
 Allow your first coat to dry for a further 24 hours before deciding if a second coat is required.

 Products and tools you’ll need to paint brick

-- Metal brush: This is a heavy-duty brush that’s perfect for getting into the crevices of bricks and removing dirt, dust, and other debris.
+- Metal brush: This is a heavy-duty brush which is perfect for getting into the crevices of bricks and removing dirt, dust, and other debris.